Working time and working hours in Poland

 Overtime time off / time off in lieu

-• If the employee requested the time off in lieu the time off shall correspond to the amount of overtime worked.
+• If it was the employee who requested the time off, the time off should correspond to the number of overtime hours worked (the so-called 1:1 settlement).

-• If the employer decided to grant a time off in lieu: number of hours off shall correspond to 150% of the number of hours worked overtime
+• If, on the other hand, it is the employer who has decided to grant time off in exchange for overtime work, the number of hours off should correspond to 150% of the number of overtime hours worked (the so-called 1:1.5 settlement).

 Employees not allowed to work overtime or when allowance is not due